doodzik/dudzik.co/src/personal-blog/2017-03-21-one-plate-policy.md

 Furthermore it became easier to clean the cutlery as there was more room in the sink.

 To accommodate guests we had excess dishes stored in a place that was more troublesome to access than to clean a single cutlery.
-This made sure that we didn't take advantage the clean dishes.
+This made sure that we didn't take advantage of the clean dishes.

 Obviously this whole issue could be avoided by cleaning after oneself.